CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 For this it is inevitable to perform so-called post-tests.
 As a prerequisite, reference systems must be selected as quality assurance systems.
 In addition, it must be ensured that the post-tests are carried out by those business users who know the business processes of the institution and are able to assess any errors that may occur.

-If the change was necessary from a security point of view, the backtest must be initiated by the change manager and carried out by specialist users.
+If the change was necessary from a security point of view, the backtesting must be initiated by the change manager and carried out by specialist users.

 The results of the post-tests and evaluations are documented as part of the patching and change process.
 The Change Manager, the Change Advisory Board, and Security Management have data available to help improve the process.

 #### OPS.1.1.3.M14 Synchronization within Change Management [Change Manager] (CIA)

 Most government agencies and companies often make changes to the IT infrastructure.
 The change management process must react to these changes.
 It must be ensured that the respective patches and changes are promptly and if possible simultaneously applied to all affected IT systems.
-With mobile devices or even if the network used is overloaded, it can happen that IT systems can not be reached when distributing hardware or software changes.
+With mobile devices or even if the network used is overloaded, it can happen that IT systems are not reachable when distributing hardware or software changes.
 For such cases, appropriate mechanisms must be established to ensure that systems can not re-connect to the network until they have been provided with appropriate updates.
-There are several tools that verify access to the production network, whether security programs and security patches are up-to-date, and deny access to the internal network if there are security issues.
+There are several tools that check for access to the production network, whether security programs and security patches are up-to-date, and deny access to the internal network if there are security issues.
 Typically, such tools are used to first determine the software status of the systems and then assemble the software for update.
 Depending on the type of change process, these can then be distributed and installed automatically or after prior approval for these systems.
 Changes that require a system restart should be installed last, or only when the IT system shuts down.
 Depending on the technical support and implementation of the process, the updates can also be installed and the necessary reboot afterwards can be released separately.

 3 Further information
 ------------------------------